 IT skills for the students is essential as part of implementation of the blended learning program.
 98% of the students also considered them above the intermediate level of usage of computer.

-Students definition was done based on the following maxtris
+Students definition was done based on the following maxtris.

-Beginner (I just browse, search information on the web and access facebook)

-Intermediate (Beginner +I use PowerPoint, word)
+Beginner (I just browse, search information on the web and access facebook).
+Intermediate (Beginner +I use PowerPoint, word).

 Advance (Intermediate + I know how to use excel formulas, I can solve my computer problems and I know how to use statistical programs like R or stata)

 This shows the students are equipped to follow the blended learning class.
 A small percentage of the students will need basic training get them oriented to the program which can be done online or face-to-face on the feasibility.